 We would reduce our need on shipping these goods to us and could set up public-private partnerships to harvest them.
 We would need to design the system in a way that the fruit, nuts, and leaf debris does not create a hazard for drivers but the system would also benefit these folks.
 It would clean their emissions, keep their cars cooler (if deployed over parking spaces) and keep the sun out of their eyes.

 If we built arbors or other large structures above the road these could be used to support trees and nets to catch their fruit.
 They also could hold street lamps for night driving and for when the foliage above is too dense and extra light is needed underneath.
 These lights could even feature small solar panels that share the canopy with the trees and collecting the power they need to run all night.

 Fruit and nut trees are not the only items that could be grown on or even in these arches.
 Planters could be hung in them that grow a wide variety of fruit and/or vegetables.
-If we combine such techniques with the green roofs we could create sustainable cities.
+If we combine such techniques with green roofs, large urban greenhouses, and small neighborhood plots we really can create sustainable cities.
 If we were to mandate any new building be built with a green roof and employ processes described in books such as A Patterned Language we could easily feed ourselves and while we might not be 100% individually food independent we would be relying on our neighbors and not a faceless multinational corporation.